akanshSirohi/SharexSDK/README.md

 List of WebSocket events:
 ```
 // Special events
-sdk.USER_LEFT: Called when a user leaves the server.
+'user_left': Called when a user leaves the server.
-sdk.USER_ARRIVE: Called when a user joins the server.
+'user_arrive': Called when a user joins the server.
-sdk.MSG_ARRIVE: Called when a message is received from the server.
+'msg_arrive': Called when a message is received from the server.

 // WebSocket events
 'open': Called when the WebSocket connection is established.